 #1 Interiors are designed with a focus on exquisite yet functional details: think luxe linen, Jim Thompson upholstery, tropical inspired yet sophisticated wallpapers, and soft furnishings sourced from known brands such as Fenton & Fenton and Soho Home.
 There’s also bespoke furniture made in Indonesia from local teak, rattan and stone.

-#2 Location – it’s within easy walking distance from Seminyak’s best cafés, dining spots, spas and beach clubs.
+#2 The location is within easy walking distance from Seminyak’s best cafés, dining spots, spas and beach clubs.
 Nearby are world-class restaurants like Merah Putih and Mauri, along with local favourites including Potato Head, La Lucciola and Bodyworks.

 #3 Sweet Surrender has four bedrooms, all with ensuites.
 Three bedrooms feature Californian king beds, while the fourth is a bunk room with two built-in queen bunk beds – just the thing for teens or older kids who love a space of their own.